God's View of Remarriage

 Suppose a man divorces his wife although she is innocent of any serious offense, and then he neither remarries nor takes a lover outside marriage.
 In the three texts we are considering, the only charge Jesus brings against him is that he "causeth her to commit adultery" (Matt.
 5: 32).
 That is, he puts his wife in moral danger by giving her opportunity to become involved in an adulterous relationship.
 But suppose she does not.
 Suppose she stays single and chaste.
 Does it follow that her former husband has not sinned in divorcing her, or that his sin is relatively minor?
 No. He has sorely mistreated a good wife by sending her away.
 He has breached a sacred covenant.
 And he has thwarted both of God's purposes in uniting the man and woman originally.
 Once separated, they can no longer provide each other with fulfilling love.
 Nor can they cooperate in rearing godly children.
 Thus, by severing their relationship, the man commits a grievous sin.

-Proof that Jesus did not intend the exception clause as permission to divorce an unfaithful spouse
+Proof that Jesus did not intend the exception clause as permission to remarry after divorcing an unfaithful spouse

 Jesus says it is a sin to marry a divorced woman (Matt.
 5:32).
 He must mean "any divorced woman" because he states no exceptions.
-The exception clause earlier in this pronouncement comes into play only if a man's wife has committed adultery.
-But an adulterous past would hardly legitimize her remarriage.
-If any woman deserved remarriage, it would be a woman wrongly divorced.
-But Jesus declines to make her an exception.
-Thus, to marry a divorcee is wrong even though she bears no blame for the divorce—even though, for instance, her first husband was an unfaithful scoundrel who finally cast her aside so that he could more freely pursue his immoral fancies.
-But if Jesus withholds the right of remarriage from a woman rejected by a philandering husband, how could He in justice give a man with an adulterous wife the right of divorce and remarriage?
+He does not limit guilt to marrying a woman divorced for infidelity to her first husband.
+Thus, to marry a divorcée is wrong even though she bears no blame for the divorce—even though, for instance, her first husband was an unfaithful scoundrel who finally cast her aside so that he could more freely pursue his immoral fancies.
+But if Jesus withholds the right of remarriage from a woman rejected by a philandering husband, how could He in justice give the right of remarriage to a man who divorced an adulterous wife?

 It cannot be denied, however, that the exception clause has caused great confusion in the church.
 Whole denominations have taken it wrongly, supposing that it states a valid reason for divorce.
 Jesus certainly could have forestalled confusion by leaving the church fuller and more forthright teaching on the issue.
 Why did He not?
 Because God is a God of mercy, with particular mercy for victims of marital infidelity.
 He knew that regardless of anything He might say to forbid divorce, rage and hurt would impel many of them to end their marriages anyway.
 A rule that is hard to understand will, on the Day of Judgment, allow Him to deal less severely with its violators.
 The servant without knowledge will receive few stripes (Luke 12:48).